ds-courses/git-linux-capstone-hall-of-fame/coupleword_descriptions.md

 * Frustrating because of strictness of checks
 * Learned a lot from the project
 * Very interesting but unnecessarily time consuming because of autograding and part 6
+* Frustrating but in the end good fun